juan08/getting-and-cleaning-data-project/readme.md

 Merge the "sensor_data_mean_and_std" and "activity_labels", the idea is to creat a data set with the corresponding activities labels.
 After that, we set the variable names with the a descriptive name the following lines show us the tranformation perform in the run_analysis file.

-   *-Replace "t" by "Time"
+	- Replace "t" by "Time"

-   *-Replace "f" by "Frequency"
+ 	- Replace "f" by "Frequency"

-   *-Replace "Acc" by "Acceleration"
+	- Replace "Acc" by "Acceleration"

-   *-Remove "()"
+	- Remove "()"

-   *-Replace "Mag" by "Magnitud"
+	- Replace "Mag" by "Magnitud"

-   *-Replace "Acc" by "Acceleration"
+	- Replace "Acc" by "Acceleration"

-   *-Remove "-"
+	- Remove "-"

-   *-Replace "mean" by "Mean"
+	- Replace "mean" by "Mean"